paci00/sql_portfolio/bike_store/README.md

 # bikes project
+Relational database consisting of 9 data sets.
-Analyzing data on a fictional bicycle store:
+Analyzing data on a fictional bicycle store :

 -inspection of data
 -analysis